aquasecurity/kube-bench/docs/README.md

 as a comma-delimited list on the command line with the `--check` flag.

 The `audit` field specifies the command to run for a check.
-The output of this command is then evaluated for conformance with the CIS Kubernetes Benchmark recommendation.
+The output of this a command is then evaluated for conformance with the CIS Kubernetes Benchmark recommendation.

-The audit is evaluated against a criteria specified by the `tests` object. `tests` contain `bin_op` and `test_items`.
+The audit is evaluated against criteria specified by the `tests` object. `tests` contain `bin_op` and `test_items`.

 `test_items` specify the criteria(s) the `audit` command's output should meet to pass a check.
-This criteria is made up of keywords extracted from the output of the `audit` command and operations that compare the these keywords against values expected by the CIS Kubernetes Benchmark.
+This criterion is made up of keywords extracted from the output of the `audit` command and operations that compare these keywords against values expected by the CIS Kubernetes Benchmark.

-The are two ways to extract keywords from the output of the `audit` command, `flag` and `path`.
+They are two ways to extract keywords from the output of the `audit` command, `flag` and `path`.

 `flag` is used when the keyword is a command line flag.
-The associated `audit` command is usually a `ps` command and a `grep` for the binary whose flag we are
+The associated `audit` a command is usually a `ps` command and a `grep` for the binary whose flag we are
 checking:

 ```